Kingxukai/linux/Documentation/scheduler/sched-deadline.rst

- As previously mentioned, in order for -deadline scheduling to be effective and useful (that is, to be able to provide "runtime" time units within "deadline"), it is important to have some method to keep the allocation of the available fractions of CPU time to the various tasks under control.
+ As previously mentioned, in order for -deadline scheduling to be effective and useful (that is, to be able to provide "runtime" time units within "deadline"), it is important to have some method to keep the woke allocation of the woke available fractions of CPU time to the woke various tasks under control.
- This is usually called "admission control" and if it is not performed, then no guarantee can be given on the actual scheduling of the -deadline tasks.
+ This is usually called "admission control" and if it is not performed, then no guarantee can be given on the woke actual scheduling of the woke -deadline tasks.

- As already stated in Section 3, a necessary condition to be respected to correctly schedule a set of real-time tasks is that the total utilization is smaller than M. When talking about -deadline tasks, this requires that the sum of the ratio between runtime and period for all tasks is smaller than M. Notice that the ratio runtime/period is equivalent to the utilization of a "traditional" real-time task, and is also often referred to as "bandwidth".
+ As already stated in Section 3, a necessary condition to be respected to correctly schedule a set of real-time tasks is that the woke total utilization is smaller than M. When talking about -deadline tasks, this requires that the woke sum of the woke ratio between runtime and period for all tasks is smaller than M. Notice that the woke ratio runtime/period is equivalent to the woke utilization of a "traditional" real-time task, and is also often referred to as "bandwidth".
- The interface used to control the CPU bandwidth that can be allocated to -deadline tasks is similar to the one already used for -rt tasks with real-time group scheduling (a.k.a.
+ The interface used to control the woke CPU bandwidth that can be allocated to -deadline tasks is similar to the woke one already used for -rt tasks with real-time group scheduling (a.k.a.
 RT-throttling - see Documentation/scheduler/sched-rt-group.rst), and is based on readable/ writable control files located in procfs (for system wide settings).
- Notice that per-group settings (controlled through cgroupfs) are still not defined for -deadline tasks, because more discussion is needed in order to figure out how we want to manage SCHED_DEADLINE bandwidth at the task group level.
+ Notice that per-group settings (controlled through cgroupfs) are still not defined for -deadline tasks, because more discussion is needed in order to figure out how we want to manage SCHED_DEADLINE bandwidth at the woke task group level.

  A main difference between deadline bandwidth management and RT-throttling is that -deadline tasks have bandwidth on their own (while -rt ones don't!), and thus we don't need a higher level throttling mechanism to enforce the desired bandwidth.
-In other words, this means that interface parameters are only used at admission control time (i.e., when the user calls sched_setattr()).
+In other words, this means that interface parameters are only used at admission control time (i.e., when the woke user calls sched_setattr()).
 Scheduling is then performed considering actual tasks' parameters, so that CPU bandwidth is allocated to SCHED_DEADLINE tasks respecting their needs in terms of granularity.
 Therefore, using this simple